chingu-voyages/v42-toucans-team-08/README.md

 - [x] I also temporarily removed our hero section for testing purposes/and until we have a better plan for it.
 Its still in the HTML though.
 - [x] I have added EXO as the default font.
+- [x] Its responsive in that upto 1200px screen the layout does not "break" and look jumbled etc. / and looks good at 375px small screen too.
+However, I changed the way the bar looks -- so, will need to fix that to maintain the RD.
+- [x] Removed the H1 that said "Chuck Norris Facts" - because of our logo I felt we no longer needed that.
+Please advise however. :)
+- [x] ...list will be decided tonight (31st Jan 2023)